drchaney/drchaney/README.md

 - [x] Start a new career as a software developer💼🏢
 - [ ] Find employment in new career field🖥️
 - [ ] Finish building my fence🔨
+- [ ] Create a series of children's books written and illustrated exclusively by AI🤖

 ![David](https://raw.githubusercontent.com/drchaney/drchaney/main/david.png "David Chaney")